 I'm shipping out soon.
 Can I renew my license early?

 Yes.
-A Michigan driver license is good for four years, expiring on your birthday (unless you get your license before age 21, in which case it expires on your 21st birthday).
-If you know you're being posted out of state, you can renew your license up to six months early.
+A Michigan driver license is good for 4 years, expiring on your birthday (unless you get your license before 21 years old, in which case it expires on your 21st birthday).
+If you know you're being posted out of state, you can renew your license up to 12 months early.
 Simply visit a Secretary of State branch office before you leave.

 What if I lose or damage my license?

 Should you misplace or mutilate your license while out of state, getting a replacement is almost as easy as renewing it.
 Simply contact the Secretary of State's Out-of-State Resident Services Unit at (517) 322-1473.
 They'll ask you to verify that you're a Michigan resident.
-Then they'll mail you a temporary replacement and send you Form BDVR-61A, the Out-of-state Resident Driver License Application.
+Then they'll mail you a temporary replacement and ask you to fill out a form for Out-of-state Resident Duplicate Driver License Application.
 You'll need to supply a current mailing address, proof of residency in Michigan, your Social Security number, and payment.
-A duplicate license is $9.
+A duplicate non enhanced license is $9.